ptoal/PwnChat/README.md

 Example config file:

-    settings:
+    Settings:
-      bungeecord: true # To enable / disable bungeecord cross-server chat
+      # To enable / disable bungeecord cross-server chat
+      BungeeCord: true

-      factions: true # FUTURE: This will enable dynamic creation of Faction chat channels.
+      # factions: true # FUTURE: This will enable dynamic creation of Faction chat channels.
-      pwnfilter: true # FUTURE: This will hook chat into the PwnFilter API, to allow swear / advertising filtering
+      # pwnfilter: true # FUTURE: This will hook chat into the PwnFilter API, to allow swear / advertising filtering

+      # On-join, players will have this channel set as their default "talk" channel
+      # NOTE: "local" is the local-server, but "global" is the default.
+      defaultChannel: global

+      # Debugging to plugins/PwnChat/pwnchat.log  Options: off/low/medium/high
+      debug: off

+      # Default Format for chat on all channels.
+(Individual channels can override with "format")
+      defaultFormat: '&7[{CHANNELPREFIX}]&r {DISPLAYNAME}&7:&r {MESSAGE}'

     channels:
       admin: #This is the name of the channel that will show in lists.

         # Friendly description of the channel to be shown in /pchat list
         description: Admin-only channel

-        # The prefix can be used in the chat display, eg:
+        # The prefix can be used in the chat format with {CHANNELPREFIX}, eg:
-        # [A]<Sage905> Hey admins!
+        # [Admin]<Sage905> Hey admins!

-        prefix: A
+        prefix: Admin

-        # If a shortcut is specified, all player chat that starts with this character
+        # If a shortcut is specified, all player chat that starts with this character (from players with the appropriate permission)
         # will be sent to the channel.
 Eg: !Hi Admins.
-        # [A]<Sage905> Hi admins.
+        # [Admin]<Sage905> Hi admins.
         shortcut: '!'

         # Players require this permission to listen / talk on this channel.
         permission: pwnchat.channel.admin

         # This flag changes the behaviour of how messages are sent to players.
         # Setting this flag to true will set the message cancelled, which stops
         # it from appearing in IRC if using CraftIRC.
         privacy: true

       global:
        description: Global Channel
+        name: global
+        permission: pwnchat.channel.global
-        prefix: G
+        prefix: YASMP

+        # A channel-specific format.
+Note that the factions tags, eg: ''{''factions_name|rp''}''
+        # are left in the format tag for factions to handle locally.
+These tags are stripped out
+        # of cross-server chat, so a player on another server will not see them.

+        format: '&7[{CHANNELPREFIX}]&r ''{''factions_roleprefix''}''&r&7''{''factions_name|rp''}''&r{DISPLAYNAME}&7:&r {MESSAGE}'
         privacy: false

-        permission: pwnchat.channel.global
-      staff:
-        description: Staff-only channel
-        prefix: '@'
+        # Players who type "*Hi" will have chat send to this channel, regardless of their /pchat talk setting
-        shortcut: '@'
+        shortcut: '*'
-        privacy: true
-        permission: pwnchat.channel.staff

 In order for a player to be able to listen or talk on a channel, they must have the matching permission.